arik-so/bolt04/README.md

 const sharedSecrets = SharedSecret.calculateSharedSecrets({sessionKey, hopPublicKeys});
 ```

-Now we specify the actualy data we're gonna send.
+Now we specify the actual data we're gonna send.
 In this example, we generate some hop payloads with monotonically
 increasing values for their various fields.

 ```typescript